Warner-Bell/audio-transcription-build/README.md

 4. **Verify Deployment**: Monitor the deployment progress in the **AWS CloudFormation Console** to ensure all resources are created successfully.

 5. **Start Transcribing**: Once deployed, simply upload audio files to the designated input S3 bucket to start transcription.
-After running the S3 bucket trigger upload your files to s3 using `upload-to-s3.sh` (**Edit** the file variables with your info.)
+After running the S3 bucket trigger, upload your files to S3 using `upload-to-s3.sh` (**Edit** the file variables with your info.)
    ```bash
    ./bin/upload-to-s3.sh
    ```

-> **Note on Output**: Transcription output files are stored in JSON format in the output S3 bucket.
-For now, the text needs to be manually copied from the JSON files until the feature update is complete.
+> **Note on Output**: Transcription output files are stored in both JSON and HTML format in the output S3 bucket.
+The HTML format can be viewed directly in any web browser for easy reading, eliminating the need to manually copy text from JSON files.

 ## 📂 Project Structure